 1976, Springtime: Was duly initiated by Swami Prabhupada and given the spiritual name of Sri Nandanandana dasa.
 Was brahminically initiated several months later.

 Study Travel: From 1987 to Present: He has taken sixteen trips to India and has traveled extensively throughout the country, visiting practically every major holy place in India, along with prominent temples, ashramas, historical sites, etc.

 Career: 1986: Founder and owner of The World Relief Network, a publishing company for the dissemination of accurate information on the Vedic philosophy, Vedic culture, Vaishnavism, and the process of bhakti-yoga.

 2001: Founding member and President of the Vedic Friends Association, a non-profit institution for networking with other prominent writers and lecturers on providing a free affiliation with all who are interested in understanding and promoting an accurate understanding of Vedic culture and traditions of India.

 Current Position: Managing the World Relief Network, started in 1986, for writing and publishing books.

-One of the founders and president of the Vedic Friends Association, started in 2001.
+One of the founders and past president of the Vedic Friends Association, started in 2001.

-Chairman of the Board of Directors of the Detroit Iskcon Temple, from 2005 onwards.
+Chairman of the Board of Directors of the Detroit Iskcon Temple, from 2005 to 2015.